COVID-19 / CORONAVIRUS RESPONSE

-Line crew personnel will be working on new service construction, maintenance work and annual line inspections in the following townships: Guthrie, Hagali, and Roosevelt.
+Line crew personnel are working on new service construction, maintenance work and annual line inspections in the following townships: Guthrie, Hagali, and Roosevelt.
 Crews will be in BEC pickups, and will be inspecting overhead equipment, padmount transformers (that green box in your yard), as well as reading meters at locations.
 We ask that members please practice social distancing and stay at least 6 feet away from crews.

 Roger Spiry Community Room

-In March, we closed our Community Room to the public and we have extended this closure through the end of 2020.
+In March, we closed our Community Room to the public and we have extended this closure until further notice.
 We appreciate your understanding during this time.

 Account Management During COVID-19